cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 The AEGIS authenticated encryption algorithm was invented by Hongjun Wu and Bart Preneel.

 The round function leverages the AES permutation invented by Joan Daemen and Vincent Rijmen.
-They also authored the Pelican MAC which partly motivated the design of the AEGIS MAC.
+They also authored the Pelican MAC, which partly motivated the design of the AEGIS MAC.

 We would like to thank the following individuals for their contributions: